Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your 2-year-old child’s success.
 There are intentional ways to grow a healthy parent-child relationship while building a foundation of trusting, loving attachment that will develop kindness and contribute to later success in school and life.

 Kindness is the ability to act with generosity, care, and consideration.
 Two-year-olds are actively imitating adults and children and are eager to play with others.
 Two-year-olds are also beginning to empathize with others — to view thoughts and feelings from another person’s perspective.
 Children need to learn that their actions have an impact on others around them.
 This is developed over time and requires a lot of practice.
 Their ability to get along, show empathy, and create play that is collaborative relies on their growing social and emotional skills.